SooratiLab/RobotGuides/docs/go2/ros_control.md

 !!!warning ""
     In this document you will see the acronym ROS.
 Unless specified otherwise ROS will refer to ROS2, specifically ROS2 Foxy.
 ROS version 1 will be written as ROS1.

+!!!note "TLDR"
+    Requirements:

+    - `ROS_DOMAIN_ID = 0`
+    - `RMW_IMPLEMENTATION = rmw_cyclonedds_cpp`
+    - CycloneDDS version 0.10.2

+    If you are using WiFi, configure CycloneDDS to use the wireless interface and then connect to the Go2's hotspot with the password `hotspot123`.
+You should then see the SDK topics.

+    If you are using Ethernet, configure CycloneDDS to use the wired interface and connect to the Go2.
+You must have a static IPv4 of `192.168.123.222`.

+    The Go2 SDK automatically starts when the robot is turned on.
+You should now be able to interact with the robot using ROS2 by running your ROS code on your computer.

 ## System Layout

 At present, the system contains three compute units: